Diagnosing and Overcoming Obstructive Sleep Apnea

 - A rise in blood pressure

-What are the sleep apnea symptoms?
+What are sleep apnea symptoms?

 Central sleep apnea is different from obstructive sleep apnea, yet the symptoms are similar.
 Your brain does not communicate properly with the muscles used for breathing with central sleep apnea.
-You should still look out the same symptoms, however.
+You should still look out for the same symptoms, however.